 A 227-acre park located in the middle of the bustling city of Kuala Lumpur with a variety of outdoor attractions and activities for a serene getaway.
 Some of the attractions include Hibiscus Garden, Orchid Garden, Kuala Lumpur Butterfly Park and Kuala Lumpur Bird Park.
 We recommend the Lake Gardens Segway tour by Eco Ride Malaysia for a fun and environmental friendly way to explore this park.

 Enjoy magnificent panoramic view of Putrajaya by riding commercial hot air balloon rides.
-The team at My Balloon Adventure offers various packages with video recordings of the rides so that you can revisit the whole experience whenever you want.
+The team at My Balloon Adventure offers various packages with video recordings of the rides so that you can revisit the whole experience again.

 Challenge yourself to outdoor adventures in the jungle riding all-terrain vehicle (ATV) at Kampung Kemensah.
 ATV Adventure Park offers various packages with different jungle trails for outdoor enthusiasts and all-terrain riders.